diku-dk/futhark-book/practical-matters.rst

    :lines: 8-9

 We provide a regular expression matching the expected error.
-In this case, we just assert that the correct line number is provided.
+In this case, we just assert that the error mentions the file name.

 Type inference on the input/output values is not performed, so the types must be unambiguous.
 This means that the usual ``[]`` notation